laravel/docs/socialite.md

 <a name="introduction"></a>
 ## Introduction

-In addition to typical, form based authentication, Laravel also provides a simple, convenient way to authenticate with OAuth providers using [Laravel Socialite](https://github.com/laravel/socialite).
+In addition to typical, form-based authentication, Laravel also provides a simple, convenient way to authenticate with OAuth providers using [Laravel Socialite](https://github.com/laravel/socialite).
 Socialite currently supports authentication with Facebook, Twitter, LinkedIn, Google, GitHub, GitLab and Bitbucket.

 > {tip} Adapters for other platforms are listed at the community driven [Socialite Providers](https://socialiteproviders.netlify.com/) website.